Field of the Cloth of Gold: The meeting

 The following days were taken up with tournaments, in which both kings took part.
 There were banquets in which the kings entertained each other's queens.
 The many other entertainments included archery displays and wrestling between Breton and Cornish wrestlers.

 Wrestling at the Field of the Cloth of Gold (tapestry, c.
 1520).
 Francis I is shown top right, above an actual cloth of gold.

 Wolsey said Mass and the two sovereigns separated on Sunday, 24 June, the feast-day of St John the Baptist.
 The painting depicts a dragon flying overhead and this could be interpreted to mean that the Mass itself was interrupted by a mysterious event thought to be a dragon flying over the congregation.
 The superstitious would have viewed this as a great portent, but it was probably a firework accidentally or deliberately set off.
-Alternatively the dragon in the painting could be interpreted as symbolic, perhaps representing a highly romanticized Salamander (the symbol of Francis) or a portent of doom, signifying that for all its glamour, the summit was to prove largely fruitless.
+Alternatively the dragon in the painting could be interpreted as symbolic, perhaps representing a highly romanticized salamander (the symbol of Francis) or a portent of doom, signifying that for all its glamour, the summit was to prove largely fruitless.
 The sermon was read by Richard Pace, an intimate friend of Erasmus.
 Wolsey gave a general indulgence for all present.

 Catherine of Aragon was noted to attend some events, including a joust, wearing costume in Spanish fashion.
-Her Spanish hair style, with a plait of hair encased in jewelled tranzado coif would have appeared very different to English and French women.
+Her Spanish hairstyle, with a plait of hair encased in jewelled tranzado coif, would have appeared very different to English and French women.
 This clothing choice at the Field of the Cloth of Gold emphasized her affinity with Spain and advocacy for Spanish policy.
 In England her clothes were not always made in this Spanish fashion.